What Is A Bond And How Does It Work?

 Investment bonds, also known as fixed-income securities, are one of the three asset classes and cash equivalents and equities (stocks).

-While most government and corporate bonds are traded publicly, several others are traded Over-The-Counter (OTC), privately between the investor and the issuer, and even via platforms such as KredX.
+While most government and corporate bonds are traded publicly, several others are traded Over-The-Counter (OTC), privately between the investor and the issuer, and even via online platforms.

 - GOI or companies issue bonds to raise funds for new projects, be it for infrastructural development purposes or carrying out business operations.